 A: The M-1 visa (Vocational Student) category includes students in vocational or other non-academic programs, other than language training.

-The R-1 non-immigrant visa is intended for a visitor who is coming to the United States temporarily to be employed as a minister or in another religious vocation or religious occupation by a non-profit religious organization in the United States; a religious organization that is tied to any religious denomination in the U.S, or a religious organization which has a group tax exemption.
+The R-1 non-immigrant visa is intended for a visitor who is coming to the United States temporarily to be employed as a minister or in another religious vocation or religious occupation by a:

 Q: What are requirements for an R-1 visa?

-A: To qualify, you must have been a member of a religious denomination having a bona fide non-profit religious organization in the United States for at least two years immediately before the filing of the petition.
+A: To qualify, the applicant must have been a member of a religious denomination having a bona fide non-profit religious organization in the United States for at least two years immediately before filing the petition.